 In the event your luggage is mishandled, you may be able to get some recourse from the carrier.
 But if you want some extra certainty, it doesn't hurt to use a credit card with insurance protection for lost or delayed luggage.

 What Is Lost or Delayed Baggage Insurance?

 Lost luggage reimbursement and delayed baggage insurance are two separate protections on a credit card.
 Select cards from Visa, Mastercard, and American Express offer protection for lost or damaged luggage, and some cards from Visa and Mastercard provide delayed baggage insurance.
-A select few cards provide both:
+A select few cards provide both, including:

 How Credit Card Lost Baggage Insurance Works

-When you use your credit card to pay for your flight or any other common travel carrier (e.g. cruise line or train operator) ticket, your lost luggage insurance is in force.
+When you use your credit card to pay for your flight or your ticket for any other common travel carrier (e.g., cruise line or train operator), your lost luggage insurance is in force.

-If a common carrier loses or damages your luggage, you can get reimbursed for the expenses you incur to repair or replace your belongings up to a maximum coverage amount, which can depend on the credit card you have.
+If a common carrier loses or damages your luggage, you can get reimbursed for the expenses you incur to repair or replace your belongings up to a maximum coverage amount.
+That number can depend on the credit card you have.

 For example, the Chase Sapphire Preferred offers up to $3,000 in coverage for you, your spouse or partner, and your dependents, while the Marriott Bonvoy American Express provides up to $1,250 per person.

 However, certain items aren’t covered under lost baggage insurance:

 - Motor vehicles or accessories